-Wash your hands often with soap and warm water or a hand sanitizer.
+Wash your hands often with soap and warm water.
+Or use an alcohol-based hand cleaner.

 Take care of your general health.
 Get plenty of sleep.
 And eat a healthy, balanced diet with lots of fruit and vegetables.

-Certain medications cause symptoms in some people with asthma.
-These include aspirin and aspirinlike products such as ibuprofen and naproxen.
-They also include certain prescribed medicines such as some beta-blockers.
+Some medicines may cause symptoms in some people with asthma.
+These include aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen, and some beta-blockers.

-Tell your healthcare provider if you suspect that certain medications trigger symptoms.
-Ask for a list of products that contain those medications.
+Tell your healthcare provider if you think certain medicines trigger symptoms.

-Try this breathing exercise: Start by breathing in slowly through your nose for a count of 2 seconds.
-Then pucker your lips and breathe out for a count of 4 seconds.
+Try this breathing exercise to stay calm: Start by breathing in slowly through your nose for a count of 2 seconds.
+Then close your lips and breathe out for a count of 4 seconds.

 Try to focus on a soothing image in your mind.
 This will help relax you and calm your breathing.

-Remember to take your daily controller medications.
-When you’re upset or under stress, it’s easy to forget.
+Remember to take your daily controller medicines.
+When you are upset or under stress, it’s easy to forget.

-If you have not been exercising regularly, start slow and work up gradually.
+If you have not been exercising regularly, start slow and do more gradually.